cn0047/stash/ed/mySql/README.md

     round(((data_length + index_length) / 1024 / 1024), 2) 'Size in MB'
 FROM information_schema.TABLES
 WHERE table_schema = 'dbName' AND table_name = 'tableName';

+-- Count of rows in db.
+SELECT TABLE_NAME, TABLE_ROWS FROM INFORMATION_SCHEMA.TABLES WHERE TABLE_SCHEMA = 'dbName';
 ````

 ####Detection of bad index